The amount of space you need will depend on the kind of lifting you plan on doing or what kind of equipment you prefer.

 Some basic power racks are only 4ft (48″) deep.
 The ever-popular Rogue R-3 floor-bolted rack is only 34″ deep.

 Extra space in front of the rack will be useful also for things like deadlifts, cleans and overhead presses, some or all of which you won’t be able to do inside your rack.

-Cleans are such a dynamic movement that will have a varying range of motion if your form isn’t perfect, and it isn’t smart to do them inside a rack, at the risk of hitting the uprights or bar catches.
+Cleans are such a dynamic movement that will have a varying range of motion if your form isn’t perfect, and it isn’t smart to do them inside anything but a deep rack, at the risk of hitting the uprights or bar catches.

 Deadlifts are nice to do outside the rack too.
 Deadlifts can be done inside some racks by removing the safety bars.
 Other racks have safety bars that can only slide up and down, so you can’t get them low enough for your plates to touch the floor, but you should be able to slide the safety bars really high out of the way instead and slip the bar underneath.

-Overhead presses can be done inside some commercial racks that are very tall, but most home and light commercial racks are made to fit under 8ft ceilings, meaning an average height male will likely bang against the bar against the top crossmembers, if not hit the plates on the ceiling.
+Overhead presses can be done inside some commercial racks that are very tall, but most home and light commercial racks are only about 7ft tall, to fit under 8ft ceilings with room to spare, meaning an average height male will likely bang against the bar against the top crossmembers, if not hit the plates on the ceiling.
 It depends on how tall you are and how many inches of added flooring, such as plywood and rubber, you have under your workout area.

 Don’t forget about where you’ll be storing your weight plates.
 If your power rack doesn’t come with plate storage pegs, you need a separate weight tree and enough room around it to pull off plates.
-You can’t just set it right next to your power rack either, or it will be in the way of the range of motion of the barbell.
+You can’t just set the plate tree right next to your power rack either, or it will be in the way of the range of motion of the barbell.